 - Run AppImage with

 - Install AppImage to avoid running it from Linux command line each time

 What is the difference between MuseScore.org and MuseScore.com?

-MuseScore.com is a community site to share your sheet music with your friends via the web and mobile applications.
-The site has social features such as embedding, commenting, annotating, statistics, groups and it comes with an open API for third party developers.
+MuseScore.com is a community site to share your sheet music with your friends via the web and for the mobile apps for iOS and Android.
+The site has social features such as embedding, commenting, annotating, statistics, groups.
 The site offers free accounts, but has a Pro Account for those who want more.

 What kind of data do you collect with Telemetry?